RaphaelIT7/gmod-holylib/README.md

 hook.Add("HolyLib:OnPlayerChangedSlot", "Example", function(oldPlayerSlot, newPlayerSlot)
 	print("Client was moved from slot " .. oldPlayerSlot .. " to slot " .. newPlayerSlot)
 end)

+concommand.Add("status_queue", function(ply, cmd, args)
+	if IsValid(ply) then return end -- Only for console

+	// We won't provide version & udp/ip & steamid.
+	// The gameserver API will already account for the queue and include them in results MsgN("hostname: " .. gameserver.GetName())
+	MsgN("map: " .. gameserver.GetMapName())
+	MsgN("players : " .. gameserver.GetNumClients() .. " humans, " .. gameserver.GetNumFakeClients() .. "bots (" .. gameserver.GetMaxClients() .. " max)")
+	MsgN(string.format(
+		"%-3s %-8s %-20s %-20s %-10s %-5s %-5s %-10s",
+		"#", "userid", "name", "uniqueid", "connected", "ping", "loss", "state" ))

+	for _, client in ipairs(gameserver.GetAll()) do
+		local state = "challenging"
+		if client:IsActive() then
+			state = "active"
+		elseif client:GetSignonState() == SIGNONSTATE_PRESPAWN and client:GetPlayerSlot() >= game.MaxPlayers() then
+			-- If the client is in an above max players slot and at PRESPAWN they have been blocked for spawning -- and are now waiting for your Lua script to let them be spawned state = "queued"
+		elseif client:IsSpawned() then
+			state = "spawning"
+		elseif client:IsConnected() then
+			state = "connecting"
+		end

+		local hasNetChannel = client:HasNetChannel()
+		MsgN(string.format(
+			"%-3s %-8d %-20s %-20s %-10s %-5d %-5d %-10s",
+			"#",
+			client:GetUserID(),
+			"\"" .. client:GetName() .. "\"",
+			client:GetSteamID(),
+			hasNetChannel and tostring(math.floor(CurTime() - client:GetTimeConnected())) or "",
+			hasNetChannel and math.floor(client:GetAvgLatency(gameserver.FLOW_OUTGOING)) or 0,
+			hasNetChannel and math.floor(client:GetAvgLatency(gameserver.FLOW_INCOMING)) or 0,
+			state
+		))
+	end
+end)
 ```